Safeguarding at The de Ferrers Academy

 - Identifying children and young people who may be at risk of harm.

-- Working to support those children and young people identified as being in need or at risk of harm by collaboration with the safeguarding professionals who work across all 3 sites.
+- Working to support those children and young people identified as being in need or at risk of harm by collaboration with the safeguarding professionals who work across all three sites.

 - Commitment to active participation in all mandatory safeguarding training events as well as regular updates and briefings.